July 23, 2019

-To address the growing importance of ethical sourcing in the supply chain and meet the demand for accredited, third-party, socially responsible certification in this area, I recently came on board at SQFI to manage and grow the Ethical Sourcing certification program.
+To address the growing importance of ethical sourcing in the supply chain and meet the demand for third-party, socially responsible certification in this area, I recently came on board at SQFI to manage and grow the Ethical Sourcing certification program.
 As part of my exploration into ethical sourcing issues, I recently had the opportunity to talk to Matt Friedman, an international human trafficking expert and CEO of the Mekong Club, on the topic of forced labor and what role retailers and manufacturers can play in mitigating it.

 Matt, what is the Mekong Club?